 - environmental writing

 - native trees

 - climate change

 - and more!

 Students will connect to their school by improving the school grounds.
-They will also be able to participate in ongoing projects such as watering and pruning the trees.
-Students can also design maps and signs for the trees, helping the neighborhood learn more about the arboretum.
+In addition to watering and pruning, students will also be able to participate in ongoing projects as citizen scientists.
+For example, measuring growth rate can help to determine climate change's effects on Portland's trees.
+Students can design maps and signs for the trees, helping the neighborhood learn more about the arboretum.

 PP&R staff members are available to: